BenjaminLam9838/LiAirCell_HumidityControl/README.md

 > [!WARNING]
 > Still under development.
 Graphs on main page are filled with test data, but the connection logic for MFC and Arduino work.
 Just need to assemble gas lines and test.

-A humidity controlled gas flow for Li-Air Cell testing.
-This is intended to be used for a Swagelok-type cell.

 A pure O<sub>2</sub> stream is split between two mass-flow controllers (MFCs) with one of the streams humidified.
 These are recombined to produce a gas stream of desired humidity.
 The output humidity is measured and the flow through each MFC is regulated by closed-loop feedback:
 <img width="968" alt="FlowDiagramSchematic" src="https://github.com/user-attachments/assets/1f5faf27-43f0-4f96-b58d-8f3220fa087e">